Malta legal and accounting and tax considerations in 2023

 - A Maltese company can be incorporated with 1 director and 2 shareholders.
 There are no residency or nationality requirements for either directors or shareholders;

 - All Maltese companies must have a local registered office and company secretary resident agent.
-If required, Healy Consultants PLC will provide this service to our Clients;
+If required, Healy Consultants will provide this service to our Clients;

 - All Maltese companies must open a capital account to deposit the minimum share capital amount before company incorporation can be approved;